 Resources at Barnard

-Barnard students can seek counseling at the Rosemary Furman Counseling Center, which is located on the first floor of Hewitt Hall, and is open from 9 a.m. to 5 p.m.
+Barnard students can seek counseling at the Rosemary Furman Counseling Center, which is located on the first floor of Hewitt Hall and is open from 9 a.m. to 5 p.m.
 Monday through Thursday.

 Furman offers individual and group counseling for Barnard students, and presents an FAQ on counseling on its website in general which can be accessed here.
 To make an appointment, call 212-854-2092; you will arrange an initial consultation over the phone, which may lead to an in-person consultation later if it is so determined.

 Furman promotes a “short-term therapy model,” with most students who use Furman visiting for only six consultations, but Furman also can offer referrals for long-term therapy if needed.
 Furman offers “listening hours,” or drop-in consultations, this semester at Plimpton Hall (Mondays 7 p.m. to 9:30 p.m.) and at Elliott Hall (Thursdays 7 p.m. to 9:30 p.m.).
-Also, Furman offers a whole host of online resources that convey information on a variety of issues; it is available at this link.
+Also, Furman offers a whole host of online resources that convey information on a variety of issues; they are available at this link.

 Hopefully, this article has provided you with a breadth of information on mental health and potential ways to alleviate it.
 If you are experiencing mental health issues, you should know that you aren’t alone on this campus.
 The Columbia Undergraduate Well-Being site offers a breadth of stories and tips from individuals of this community who have been through stressful incidents and mental health crises.

 Mental health is always a priority, despite how stigmatized and difficult it can be.
-Stay positive, and look for ways to help yourself, whether it be through self-care, support among your close friends, or help from professionals.
+Stay positive, and look for ways to help yourself, whether through self-care, support among your close friends, or help from professionals.